-How would you know if your child was doing anything risky that may cause them significant harm (like vaping, smoking or downloading porn) and are there any tale-tell signs to look for?
+How would you know if your child was doing anything risky (and illegal) that may cause them significant harm (like vaping, smoking or downloading porn)?
+Are there any tale-tell signs to look for?

-Are you worried that your child might be vaping, downloading porn or doing other things that they shouldn’t be?
-What is ‘normal risk-taking’ behaviour in older kids?
-Are kids seeking out risky activities more because they are stuck at home doing HBL or seeing less of their friends due to pandemic restrictions?
+Are you worried that your child might be vaping (which is on the rise in Singapore despite being illegal), downloading porn or doing anything else illegal or risky?
+And what exactly is ‘normal risk-taking’ behaviour in older kids?
 So many questions for us worried parents, so we are turning to a highly sought-after expert, Dr Neil Forrest at Osler Health International who sees many teens to discuss issues they may be struggling with.

 What are some of the risky behaviours commonly seen in kids?